shipurjan/pico/readme.md

 </div>

 # Difference with @gripeless/pico

-This library allows you to take screenshots of DOM elements, not just the entire window object
+This library allows you to take screenshots of DOM elements, not just the entire window object.

+Additionally you can edit the body DOM before taking the screenshot using `bodyCallback` option, to maybe include some parent elements that are not part of the element you want to keep in the screenshot.

 ---